 What’s the hardest thing about watching dementia in Kenzo?

-His confusion.
-His age, his restlessness.
-His falling off the sofa when he does not judge it correctly.
+His confusion, his age, his restlessness; falling off the sofa when he does not judge it correctly.
 We have said if he becomes incontinent we would put him to sleep.
 It is too much for mum to go through at 78 years old, having just lost dad too.
 I don’t want to lose her too.
 It would be the kindest thing to do however, for now, we are coping the best we can.

-It is tiring, after a 9-hour day then to walk him, be up till midnight with his constant barking, crying and restlessness.
+It is tiring [to] after a 9-hour day…walk him [and] be up till midnight with his constant barking, crying and restlessness.
 We try to reassure him but it is simply draining when you still have a daily life to live and chores to do.
 During the day he is fine, however, I work so I don’t really see the quiet side of him.
 He is great with mum during the day.
 It is when I come home after 5 pm this starts.
 There has been quite a lot of tears and a huge relief when he is finally asleep.

 How would you describe your relationship with him now?